Minerals for Collectors: 12 Must-Haves

 So there we have 12 ideas and 12 introductions that encompass hundreds upon hundreds of varieties and variations.
 You have quite the enviable task in front of you, no matter your level of collecting.
 As a bonus, we’ve made this a baker’s dozen, so here is your thirteenth mineral.

 Amazonite is a lovely, blue-green variety of microcline, which in turn is a species within the feldspar group.
-Its merits as a collectible mineral are substantial, but feldspars unto themselves are also an enormously important group of minerals.
+Its merits as a collectible mineral are substantial, but feldspars, unto themselves, are also an enormously important group of minerals.
 They make up a hefty portion of all igneous rocks and many metamorphic rocks.
 When they weather and turn into minerals such as clay, they in turn become a significant portion of sedimentary rocks.
 So respect, please.

-Mineral for Collectors: Tips
+Minerals for Collectors: Display and Care Tips

 Some minerals can fade in light.
 On a personal note, I keep my mineral room dark, and I would strongly suggest that you keep your specimens out of direct sunlight in a low-UV environment, at the very least.

 You may have noticed that I did not include any sizes.
-Either you like collecting specimens of a certain size (such as thumbnails, miniatures, etc), or it is of no real consequence to you (that would be me, for example.
-I like aesthetics).
-It’s only a number and it will be either your first or your last cut.
+Either you like collecting specimens of a certain size (such as thumbnails, miniatures, etc), or it is of no real consequence to you (that would be me, for example, I like aesthetics).
+It’s only a number, and it will be either your first or your last cut.
 My interest here was the characteristics of the minerals themselves.

 You may have also noticed that many of my photo choices are specimens that are combinations of more than one mineral.
 Personally, I like that, and when chosen well, you get more bang for your buck.
 Consider that.